-As mentioned in the fourth section, there are a total of 66 unique sensor paths that can be selected in the network.
-In 'Sensor path network optimisation: Boundary path' section, 10 boundary paths were selected.
+As mentioned in section 4, there are a total of 66 unique sensor paths that can be selected in the network.
+In section 4.1, 10 boundary paths were selected.
 Therefore, there are 56 remaining paths that need to be optimised.
-The goal of this optimisation procedure is to determine the optimal combination of remaining sensor paths to balance the three competing objectives described in the first section.
+The goal of this optimisation procedure is to determine the optimal combination of remaining sensor paths to balance the three competing objectives described in section 1.
 All sensors 1-12 will be investigated in the optimisation procedure outlined in this section.

-Since there are multiple objectives involved, the normal SA approach outlined in 'Simulated annealing' section cannot be used since it is for single-objective optimisation.
-Therefore, AMOSA,22 a special form of SA for multi-objective optimisation is used in this work.
+Since there are multiple objectives involved, the normal simulated annealing approach outlined in section 4.1.1 cannot be used since it is for single-objective optimisation.
+Therefore, Archived Multi-Objective Simulated Annealing (AMOSA) [19], a special form of simulated annealing for multi-objective optimisation is used in this work.